SIBO Symptoms, Causes, Testing & Diagnosis

 If you have been treated for certain diseases (such as IBS, diabetes, chronic fatigue, fibromyalgia, or another autoimmune disease) and you haven’t experienced much or any relief, I suggest you get tested.
 If you do have it, treating it is likely to lead to vast improvements in your symptoms.

-Can SIBO go away on its own?
+Can SIBO Symptoms away on their own?

-Can SIBO go away on its own?
+Can SIBO Symptoms away on their own?

-SIBO needs to be addressed for it to go away.
+Small intestinal bacterial overgrowth needs to be addressed for it to go away.
 Removing toxic and inflammatory foods from your diet and taking gut-supporting nutrients will help mitigate your symptoms.

 - Top Gut Secrets: How to Test for Dysbiosis, SIBO, and Leaky Gut.
 Sara Gottfried, MD.
 Dr. Sara Gottfried, MD.
 2015.